ylin0022/Further-works-on-Fashion-mnist/README.md

 ##### Tips to know:
 * Just follow the blocks in each notebook file if you want to retry the codes because we built a clear structure for each one.
-* Please mark for the main 4 methods, and regard Resnet as a discussion and comparison method because we are still working on it.

 -------------
 **Speed of classifiers with 10-fold CV**

 |Classifier|Time with parallel processing(s)|Time without parallel processing(s)|
 |:---:|:---:|:---:|
 |SVM|460|1153.7|